 Summer is a good time to go outdoors and have fun, but it’s also a time where you can repair your crawl space and seal it.
 Ignoring moisture issues means you’ll be back at the same place next summer.

 Next, encapsulate the crawl space with a heavy-duty, 20-mil plastic vapor barrier.
-This material goes from wall to wall and across your floor, locking out moisture, pests and termites.
+This material goes from wall to wall and across your floor, locking out moisture and making it difficult for pests and termites to get inside.
 You will end up with a clean, moisture-free, temperature-controlled space that doesn’t interfere with your life.

 If you have south-facing windows, keep them closed and covered with blinds or curtains.
 This way, hot air won’t get into your home.
 You can open windows early in the morning before temperatures rise or in the evening when they’ve dropped.